-Term Description Registered lease A registered lease is a leasehold interest in real property which is recorded in the official registry at the Land Registry.
-RIBA plan of work Royal Institute of British Architects (RIBA) organises the process of managing and designing building projects and administering building contracts into a number of key work stages.
+Term Description RIBA plan of work Royal Institute of British Architects (RIBA) organises the process of managing and designing building projects and administering building contracts into a number of key work stages.
 The RIBA Outline Plan of Work consists of eight stages defined by the numbers 0-7.
 Specification A specification is a written document describing the materials or products to be used, standards of workmanship required, performance requirements and the conditions under which work is to be carried out.
 The architect is responsible for preparing the specification, with specialist help from other members of the design team.
 It is used at tender stage and helps the quantity surveyor to prepare the bill of quantities.
 Tender Tendering is the process of inviting and appointing a contractor, supplier or consultant to undertake work.
 It must be a competitive process between firms or individuals who have the necessary skills, integrity and responsibility to deliver the work.
 Whole-life cost The new facility will require maintenance, running and staffing costs that should be factored into a whole-life cost analysis.
 This means that decisions should be based not only on initial capital cost, but also on the costs of maintenance and day-to-day operations over the expected lifetime of an asset.